 Mike Rowe is a TV host, writer, narrator, producer, actor and spokesman.
 His performing career began in 1984, when he faked his way into the Baltimore Opera to get his union card and meet girls, both of which he accomplished during a performance of Rigoletto.
 His transition to television occurred in 1990 when — to settle a bet — he auditioned for the QVC Shopping Channel and was promptly hired after talking about a pencil for nearly eight minutes.
 There, he worked the graveyard shift for three years, until he was ultimately fired for making fun of products and belittling viewers.

 Thanks to QVC, Mike became practiced at the art of talking for long periods without saying anything of substance, a skill that would serve him well as a TV host.
 Throughout the ’90s, Mike had hundreds of jobs and relished his role as a chronic freelancer with lots of time to loaf around.
-Then, through a horrible miscalculation, he pitched a three-hour special to the Discovery Channel called DIRTY JOBS.
-Viewers liked it a lot more than Mike thought they would, and Discovery responded by ordering 39 episodes — a shocking commitment that Mike was contractually obligated to honor.
+Then, through a horrible miscalculation, he pitched a three-hour special to the Discovery Channel that ended up resulting in the show “Dirty Jobs.”
+Viewers liked it and Discovery responded by ordering 39 episodes — a shocking commitment that Mike was contractually obligated to honor.
 For the first time in his career, Mike went to work with a vengeance.

 Over the next decade, Mike would become known as “the dirtiest man on TV.”
 He traveled to all 50 states and completed 300 different jobs, transforming cable television into a landscape of swamps, sewers, ice roads, coal mines, oil derricks, crab boats, hillbillies, and lumberjack camps.
 For this, he has received both the credit and the blame.